aimat-lab/AutoSlurm/README.md

           per job (when using 1 GPU per task), the 12 tasks will be automatically split across 3 jobs.

+⚠️ **Warning:** Do not forget the quotes `''` when using the shorthand sweep syntax, otherwise it clashes with bash syntax!

-The second example is illustrated here:
+The second example from above is illustrated here:

 <img src="./images/split_job.png" width="100%">
 <br><br>